homelabtools/terraform-provider-proxmox/e2e-tests/README.md

 ## Prerequisites

 * Vagrant
-* VirtualBox (or VMware or libvirt, with modifications)
+* VirtualBox (or another provider like VMware or libvirt, but the Vagrantfile will need modifications)

 ## Possible Errors You May See